-The annual Small Business Saturday campaign (November 25 in 2017) helps bring attention to the value of patronizing independent businesses in communities across America for holiday shopping, dining and services.
+The annual Small Business Saturday campaign (November 24th, 2018) helps bring attention to the value of patronizing independent businesses in communities across America for holiday shopping, dining and services.
 Founded by American Express in 2010, the event has become a powerful force for generating enthusiasm and sales for local merchants.

 In 2016, Small Business Saturday once again generated record numbers.
 112 million people participated, spending a reported $15.4 billion in the U.S. Here are a few ways you can maximize the benefit to your community or business.